-Trying one on your own wrist before ordering one seems to be almost impossible, since the brand sells its timekeepers only online.
-However, they have a very handy “no questions asked” 60 day return policy where you can either get a full refund or order a different model instead.
+Trying one on your own wrist before ordering one is almost impossible since the brand sells its timekeepers only online.
+However, they have a handy “no questions asked” 60 days return policy where you can either get a full refund or order a different model instead.

 Build quality: 4/5

 Chr.
 Ward C7 Italian Racing Red Chronometer specification

 Price: $899 (stainless steel bracelet) / $825 (rubber band or leather strap)

 Movement: Quartz, caliber ETA 251.233, COSC-certified chronometer, Thermoline family, Swiss Made

 Functions: Hours, minutes, seconds, date, 1/10th seconds chronograph

 Dial: Italian Racing Red